 The primary reason why double hung windows continue to be popular among homeowners is that they provide excellent ventilation.
 With a simple lift of the sash, you control the airflow going in and out of your indoors.
 For maximum ventilation, you can open both sashes.
 Cool, fresh air enters through the bottom sash while warm air from the inside escapes from the top.

 Choosing the right window style allows you to boost the energy efficiency and interior and exterior appeal of your home.
 For your window replacement project, turn to Renewal by Andersen® of Western New York.
 Learn more about our other window offerings like bay windows today.
-Call us at (585) 481-8006 if you are in Rochester or (716) 235-2200 if you are in Buffalo.
+Call us at (716) 222-8657 or (585) 294-4640.
 You may also fill out our contact form for a free, in-home consultation.
-We serve residents of Buffalo, NY, and nearby areas.
+We serve residents of Buffalo, NY, Rochester, NY, and nearby areas.